whaynes/STCW23/jekyll/assessments/Common/FF-8ERF.md

 ### Condition

-{{ "As part of a fire team, given conditions simulating an engine room fire on a vessel." | markdownify }}
+As part of a fire team, given conditions simulating an engine room fire on a vessel.

 ### Performance requirement